 So how could an introvert like Professor Little appear so outgoing to others?
 Because of a phenomenon he called Free Trait Theory.
 He suggested we all have fixed traits (in his case, an introverted personality), but we also have free traits, and together these traits coexist and allow us to pursue careers that align with our “core personal projects.”

-In other words, like an orgasm, we can fake the hell out of it for work we consider important.
+In other words, like an orgasm, we can fake the heck out of it for work we consider important.

 And that, my friends, is how I can function like an extrovert in public and then hide in my car like a hermit whenever the walls start to crumble.